Use email securely

 Do not use public computers to access email with sensitive information.

-If you are not in a safe neighbourhood, use a VPN or Tor proxy to encrypt traffic from the user machine to a safer network.
+If you are not in a safe neighbourhood, use a VPN or Tor anonymity network to encrypt traffic from the user machine to a safer network.

 Use a privacy-focused email application (make sure not to use your own name or other personal information)